outSH/cactus/examples/cactus-example-discounted-asset-trade/README.md

     ...
     indy-sdk-cli-base-dummy exited with code 0
     ...
-    req_discounted_cartrade      | Done.
+    register-indy-data      | Done.
-    req_discounted_cartrade exited with code 0
+    register-indy-data exited with code 0
     ...
     cactus-example-discounted-asset-trade-blp      | [2022-01-31T16:00:56.208] [INFO] www - listening on *: 5034
     ```

 ## How to use this application

-1. (Optional) Check the balance on Ethereum and the car ownership on Fabric using the following script:
+1. (Optional) Check the balance on Ethereum and the asset ownership on Fabric using the following script:
     ```
     node ./read-ledger-state.js
     ```